josevnz/yafd/README.md

 Yet Another Food Dispenser (YAFD)

-A small project/ tutorial I put together while learning how to use Influxdb for data processing.
+A small project/ tutorial I put together while learning how to create a pet food dispenser using Arduino Nano.

 Please read the [Tutorial](TUTORIAL.md) file for details.